awsdocs/amazon-ec2-user-guide-windows/doc_source/raid-config.md

 This documentation provides basic RAID setup examples\.
 For more information about RAID configuration, performance, and recovery, see the Linux RAID Wiki at [https://raid\.wiki\.kernel\.org/index\.php/Linux\_Raid](https://raid.wiki.kernel.org/index.php/Linux_Raid)\.

-## Creating a RAID Array on Windows<a name="windows-raid"></a>
+## Create a RAID array on Windows<a name="windows-raid"></a>

 Use the following procedure to create the RAID array\.
-Note that you can get directions for Linux instances from [Creating a RAID Array on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html#linux-raid) in the *Amazon EC2 User Guide for Linux Instances*\.
+Note that you can get directions for Linux instances from [Create a RAID array on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html#linux-raid) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To create a RAID array on Windows**